A program that enables seniors to remain at home, remain functional, and remain safe.

 Most senior adults prefer to remain in their home as they age.
 However, their challenges with function – including activities of daily living such as bathing, dressing, and getting in and out of a chair – threaten independence, strain family and care partners, and dramatically increase health care costs.

 CAPABLE is a low-cost, comprehensive, participant-drive model that improves function by addressing the home environment and using the strengths of the older adults themselves.
 It provides five months of in-home support by an occupational therapist, registered nurse and handy worker.
 The interdisciplinary team uses motivation interviewing, active listening, and coaching communication methods to enable the participate to achieve goals they develop and prioritize themselves.

-- Combining environmental and personal supports, older adults can cut their disability in half and decrease depressive symptoms by as much as an antidepressant would.
+- Combining environmental and personal supports, older adults can cut their disability in half and decrease depressive symptoms.

 About Sarah L. Szanton, Ph.D., A.N.P.

 While making house calls as a nurse practitioner to homebound, low-income older adults in West Baltimore, Sarah noticed that their environmental challenges were often as pressing as their health challenges.
 This inspired her to explore ways to make it possible for low-income older adults to live in their own homes for a longer period of time.

 Her “aha” moment came when she realized the potential impact home maintenance could have on health.
 Sarah developed the Community Aging in Place—Advancing Better Living for Elders (CAPABLE) that combines handy worker services with nursing and occupational therapy to improve mobility, reduce stress, and decrease health care costs.

 When she’s not investigating ways to help older adults “age in place”, Sarah mentors and teaches future nurse researchers as a professor and the director of the doctoral program at the Johns Hopkins School of Nursing.